Please find below a selection of statistics about vegan beauty and household brands products and sales.

 Lots of facts and figures on animal testing can be found here.
 Please contact Cruelty Free International’s (formerly BUAV) press office with specific questions as this is their area of expertise.

 - In 2021, MarketGlass predicted that the global vegan cosmetic industry will be worth a staggering $21.4 billion by the year 2027.
-In USA alone this is estimated to be worth $4.1 billion.
+In the USA alone this is estimated to be worth $4.1 billion.
 Source

 - In April 2021, Maryland became the 5th US state the ban animal-tested cosmetics.
 Source